Diamante Negro: Mexican Triple Crown

 Things would improve for him at the age of 3 as despite a 4th in his seasonal debut race he would run in the first jewel of the Mexican triple crown the Stakes Jockey Club Mexicano.
 The race was off with Extrusora and Cráter set the pace with a clear margin in front of the field.
 However, such a pace and margin cannot last forever and the two tire out by the time they reach the home stretch giving Diamante Rubio the chance to take the lead on the rail.
 Into the far turn, Diamante Rubio has a clear lead with Diamante Negro on the far outside swooping into second place.
-Down the stretch, they come Diamante Rubio and Diamante Negro are head and head to two diamonds are battling it out.
-Who would win the red diamond or the black diamond?
+The stablemates would soon go head and head.
 The two horses battled it out until on the far outside Diamante Negro took over the lead in the final strides and just got up to win.
 However, in the second jewel, he was not so lucky as El Indu Tlatelolco turned the race into a match race while Diamante Negro was a very distant 4th.
 He would repeat this performance in the final jewel the Derby Mexicano.